isa3bel/Snarl-Game/README.md

 # How to play the Snarl Game with this Client

+- This program can be played entirely from the terminal, not extra GUI required.

 - Run the `snarlClient` executable with the arguments that you require (specified under [Testing Task > snarlServer](https://course.ccs.neu.edu/cs4500sp21/p09.html))

 - Connect your client to the Snarl Server which is hosting the game.